Frequently Asked Questions

 Can I submit to other Certified Collectibles Group (CCG) companies?

 Yes.
-Your NGC Collectors membership entitles you to submit to Numismatic Guaranty Corporation (NGC), Numismatic Conservation Services (NCS), Paper Money Guaranty (PMG), Certified Guaranty Company (CGC) and Classic Collectible Services (CCS).
+Your NGC Collectors membership entitles you to submit to Numismatic Guaranty Company (NGC), Numismatic Conservation Services (NCS), Paper Money Guaranty (PMG) and Certified Guaranty Company (CGC).

 Does the grading credit I receive with my NGC Collector Society membership expire?